17 Top-Rated Attractions & Things to Do in Pasadena, CA

 We may earn a commission from affiliate links ()

-Explore this picturesque, palm-lined city with our list of the top things to do in Pasadena.
+Explore this picturesque, palm-lined city and find the best places to visit with our list of the top things to do in Pasadena.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.